nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/time/01_elements_of_circumstance/index.md

 *Why did that chicken cross the road?*

-I want to focus on these 5 W's and see what is in the.
-Below are notes and thoughts as I worked my way through them.
+Below are my notes and thoughts as my thinking progressed.

 ### 5 W's